T351 Field Lighting Exercise

 a colored gel as a backlight.
 Which do you think makes your product more

 appealing?
-Does it look good enough to be used in a commercial?
+Does it look good enough to be usedfor broadcast?

-- Critique - What shots looked best to you & why?
+Critique your shots.
+(Critique everyone's shots- not just yours.)
+What looked best to you & why?
 What was easy

 Up to Jim Krause's Home Page